Twelve years in love, eight years official

 I had no claim on her.
 She was uncommitted, but unyeilding.
 I was a beer-gutted wanderer, aimless and unsure.
 Some forty days later she let me kiss her in the middle of a crowd at the Blue Note.
 She saw something in me–in us–that I couldn’t define.
 I was beside myself and confused.
 It was what I wanted, but it didn’t make sense–someone like her with someone like me.
 We didn’t make it official for a couple more months.
 There was something about us that had a hard time making things official.
 It was rarely a decision.
 Between the two of us, things just happened.

 Two years later, we stood in a dive bar in Springfield, Missouri.
-I had diamond ring in my pocket that I planned to spring on her a week later.
+I had a diamond ring in my pocket that I planned to spring on her a week later.
+I had already been looking at antler wedding rings and been thinking about potential wedding venues in anticipation of her answer.
 Plied with Corona and Jager–a romantic cocktail if there ever was one–I was like I’ve always been: unable to control myself.
 Even though the moment was horrible (the bar singer was singing “How Do You Say Fuck You In Spanish?”), I let it happen.
 I asked her to marry me.
 She said yes, and I was honestly surprised.

 We spent the next two years wandering from Missouri, to Mississippi, to South Carolina.
 By the time we reached the Palmetto State, we had a dog named Scoop and no wedding rings.
 Finally, on this day in 2000, we stood on the Eastern Continental Divide and said we would.